kawaiipantsu/tpotce-fullscreen-attackmap/README.md

 Todo ...

-But TL;DR is that i expose map_redis port like 64379:6379 to the internal network so that i can reach it directly from this nodejs solution.
-So i piggyback on map_data and map_redis that both works really well.
+But TL;DR is that i expose map_redis port like `64379:6379` to the internal network so that i can reach it directly from this nodejs solution.
+So i piggyback on `map_data` and `map_redis` that both works really well.

-So in essence this is replacing map_web.
+So in essence this is replacing `map_web`.

 ## Security